-The Master of Divinity (M.Div.), Master of Arts in Christian Education (M.A.C.E.), Master of Arts in Biblcial Counseling (M.A.B.C.), Master of Theological Studies (M.T.S.), Master of Theological Studies with a Concentration in Cross-Cultural Missions, and Master of Theology (Th.M.) may be completed 100% online.
+The Master of Divinity (M.Div.), Master of Arts in Christian Education (M.A.C.E.), Master of Arts in Biblcial Counseling (M.A.B.C.), Master of Arts in Worship Leadership (M.A.W.L.), Master of Theological Studies (M.T.S.), Master of Theological Studies with a Concentration in Cross-Cultural Missions, and Master of Theology (Th.M.) may be completed 100% online.
 The Doctor of Philosophy (Ph.D.) may be completed through "Flexible Access" study.

-Southwestern offers a variety of online education formats.
+Southwestern offers a variety of online education delivery formats.
 These are defined below.

 - 1. Flexible: This format allows students the choice to view live class lectures via Zoom at the days and times listed or view the recorded lectures at their convenience each week. - 2.
 Synchronous (Live Interaction): This format requires online attendance via Zoom at the days and times listed. - 3.
 Asynchronous: This format presents course content through multimedia with weekly coursework that can be completed at any time during the week. - 4.
-Flexible Access: This format allows Ph.D. students (upon the approval of the professor) to attend their doctoral seminar synchronously online via Zoom, either on occasion as needed or regularly.
+Flexible Access: This format allows Ph.D. students (upon the approval of the professor) to attend their doctoral seminar synchronously online via Zoom, either on occasion as needed or regularly. - 5.
+8-Week Course: This format is mostly asynchronous with some use of Zoom, but in a condensed 8 week semester.
+The 8-week course is intensive, which means students should set aside 1.5 to 2 hours a day to keep pace with the course.
+The Master of Divinity, Master of Arts in Christian Education, Master of Arts in Worship Leadership, and Master of Theological Studies can be completed in a fraction of the time.